 updated February 1, 2022

-Since Dr. Singer wrote the article almost 10 years ago, most of the changes he predicted have or are in the process of occurring.
+Since Dr. Singer wrote this article in 2013, most of the changes he predicted have or are in the process of occurring.
 Here are some of the changes that had already happened in 2013.

 - Medicare imposed price controls based on the way the diagnosis and the doctor’s service were coded.